Exploring the Relationship between Brain Hemisphere States and Frequency Bands through Classical Machine Learning and Deep Learning Optimization Techniques with Neurofeedback: Discussion

 \item \textbf{Empirical Performance:} Across multiple optimizers, $\beta$ and $\gamma$ bands consistently produced higher classification accuracy and reliability.
 For instance, the RMSProp optimizer achieved a precision of 0.92 in the $\gamma$-band for the \textit{Mona Lisa} dataset and 0.95 in the $\beta$-band for the Necker cube dataset.

 \item \textbf{Resource Efficiency:} Detailed analysis of all bands is computationally expensive.
-Focusing on the $\beta$ and $\gamma$ bands ensures a deeper understanding of their roles without overextending resources, aligning with the scope if this study. \end{itemize}
+Focusing on the $\beta$ and $\gamma$ bands ensures a deeper understanding of their roles without overextending resources,aligning with the scope of this study.. \end{itemize}